 Tag Archives: pastes

 Phyllis Marquitz is a food-industry professional.
 Born and raised in Pennsylvania, her job relocated her and her family to Mexico City, where she had the opportunity to enjoy, understand and appreciate the local culture and flavors first hand.
 These gracious guests were in turn, a gift to Mexico- they are vocal Mexico enthusiasts, even to the point that Phyllis’ husband is the editor of soccer blog, soccer mexicana!
-Phyllis is also a long-time reader of La Vitamina T. Earlier this year, I had the privilege to meet her personally during one of her business trips to Chicago.
-The pasties she is referring to in her article, are known as ‘pastes’ in Pachuca, Mexico.
+Phyllis is also a long-time reader of La Vitamina T. The pasties she is referring to in her article, are known as ‘pastes’ in Pachuca, Mexico.

 By: Phyllis Marquitz